holyaustin/twenty-three-roll/README.md

 Open [http://localhost:3016](http://localhost:3000) with your browser to see the result.

-## How to deploy to XDC apothem  blockchain, update hardhat.config
+## How to deploy to XDC   blockchain, update hardhat.config

-npx hardhat run scripts/deploy.js --network apothem
+npx hardhat run scripts/deploy.js --network bubs

 ## Connect with me and send me a mail